-Private Placement
+Private Placements

-On January 14, 2016, the Company completed a private placement (the "2016 Financing") of 4,545,452 units of the Company at \$3.30 per unit for aggregate gross proceeds of approximately \$15,000,000.
+On January 14, 2016, the Company completed a private placement (the "January 2016 Financing") of 4,545,452 units of the Company at \$3.30 per unit for aggregate gross proceeds of approximately \$15,000,000.
 Each unit consists of one common share of the Company, one seven-year cash and cashless exercise warrant and one-half of one two-year cash exercise warrant (the "2016 Warrants").
 Each of the 2016 Warrants has an exercise price of \$3.30.
+The Company intends to use the net proceeds from the January 2016 Financing for general corporate purposes, including funding research and development, preclinical and clinical expenses, and corporate costs.

-The financing was led by Clarus Lifesciences, a new investor in the Company, with participation from Deerfield Management Company and other existing shareholders.
-The Company intends to use the net proceeds from the 2016 Financing for general corporate purposes, including funding research and development, preclinical and clinical expenses, and corporate costs.
+On March 21, 2016, the Company completed a private placement (the "March 2016 Financing") of 1,666,666 common shares of the Company at \$3.00 per share for aggregate gross proceeds of approximately \$5,000,000.
+The Company intends to use the net proceeds from the March 2016 Financing for general corporate purposes, including financing research and development, preclinical and clinical expenses, and corporate costs.